 EMP TRANSGRESSION OR RESULTANT ENVIRONMENTAL DAMAGE MIN.
 FINE MAX.
 FINE Failure to comply with prescriptions regarding appointment of an ECO and monitoring of Construction EMP compliance.
 R500 R1000 Failure to comply with prescriptions regarding environmental awareness training.
 R500 R5000 Failure to comply with prescriptions regarding method statements.
 R500 R5000 Failure to report environmental damage or EMP transgressions to the ECO.
 R500 R1000 Failure to carry out instructions of the ECO regarding the environment or the EMP.
 R500 R1000 Failure to comply with prescriptions posting of emergency numbers.
 R500 R5000 Failure to comply with prescriptions regarding a complaints register.
 R500 R1000 Failure to comply with prescriptions regarding information boards.
 R500 R1000 Failure to comply with prescriptions regarding site demarcation and enforcement of 'no go' areas.
 R500 R5000 Failure to comply with prescriptions regarding site clearing.
 R500 R5000 Failure to comply with prescriptions for supervision for loading and off-loading of delivery vehicles.
 R500 R1000 Failure to comply with prescriptions for securing of loads to ensure safe passage of delivery vehicles.
 R500 R1000 Failure to comply with prescriptions for the storage of imported materials within a designated contractor's yard.
 R500 R1000 Failure to comply with prescribed administration, storage or handling of hazardous substances.
 R500 R1000 Failure to comply with prescriptions regarding equipment maintenance and storage.
 R500 R1000 Failure to comply with fuel storage, refuelling, or clean-up prescriptions.
 R500 R1000 Failure to comply with prescriptions regarding procedures for emergencies (spillages and fires).
 R1000 R5000 Failure to comply with prescriptions regarding construction camp.
 R500 R5000 Failure to comply with prescriptions for the use of ablution facilities.
 R500 R1000 Failure to comply with prescriptions regarding water provision.
 R500 R1000 Failure to comply with prescriptions for the use of designated eating areas, heating source for cooking or presence of fire extinguishers R500 R1000 Failure to comply with prescriptions regarding fire control.
 R500 R5000 Failure to comply with prescriptions for solid waste management.
 R500 R5000 Failure to comply with prescriptions regarding road surfacing.
-R500 R5000 Failure to comply with prescriptions to prevent water pollution and sedimentation R500 R5000 Failure to comply with prescriptions to the protection of natural features, flora, fauna and archaeology.
-R500 R5000 Failure to comply with prescriptions regarding off road vehicle access to the beach R500 R5000 Failure to comply with prescriptions regarding on road vehicle access to the beach R500 R1000 Failure to comply with prescriptions regarding noise levels of construction activities.
-R500 R5000 Failure to comply with prescriptions regarding moise levels of construction activities.
-Failure to comply with prescriptions regarding working hours.
+R500 R5000 Failure to comply with prescriptions to prevent water pollution and sedimentation R500 R5000 Failure to comply with prescriptions to the protection of natural features, flora, fauna and R500 R5000 archaeology.
+Failure to comply with prescriptions regarding off road vehicle access to the beach R500 R5000 Failure to comply with prescriptions regarding speed limits.
+R500 R1000 Failure to comply with prescriptions regarding noise levels of construction activities.
 R500 R5000 Failure to comply with prescriptions regarding working hours.
-Failure to comply with prescriptions regarding aesthetics.
-R500 R1000 Failure to comply with prescriptions regarding destricts.
+R500 R5000 Failure to comply with prescriptions regarding aesthetics.
 R500 R1000 Failure to comply with prescriptions regarding dust control.
-Failure to comply with prescriptions regarding security and access onto private property R500 R1000 Failure to comply with prescriptions regarding security and access onto private property R500 R5000 aliane to comply with prescriptions regarding cernerit and concrete patening 1300 13000
+R500 R1000 Failure to comply with prescriptions regarding security and access onto private property R500 R1000 Failure to comply with prescriptions regarding cement and concrete batching R500 R5000